 The worldwide transmission of COVID-19 has likely shifted your daily calendar into a jumble.

 When times feel uncertain, you can feel good in knowing your house is your safe area.
-You’re likely spending much more more time there now.
+You’re likely spending more time there now.
 As a result, your indoor air quality is now more crucial than ever.

-Were you aware we can add indoor air quality products in your home that offer hospital-grade filtration?
+Were you aware we can install indoor air quality products in your home that offer hospital-grade filtration?
 These options can clear bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 There’s a combination of things you can do to better your air quality.
-Some options include upgraded air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include upgraded air filters, an air purification system or an ultraviolet (UV) germicidal light.

 Keep reading to find out more about the air quality products we sell.